relab/thesis-proposals/admin/master-thesis-proposal-guide.md

 Finally, your project description should explain why it is **plausible** that your method may lead to a satisfactory solution for your problem.
 A thesis may not always produce a positive result, and the evaluation should be performed with an open mind.
 Still, to justify investing in the evaluation, a positive result should be plausible.

+## Flexible scope

+It is often difficult to grasp how feasible a master's thesis is.
+You should therefore plan ahead, what is the minimal necessary work needed to answer the research question?
+You should also consider, what additional features could be relevant if time allows, and what simpler alternative exist, if you fail to complete the necessary work?

 ## Checklist